DTP

 • Sickness

 In severe cases of polio, the virus can attack the nerves in the spine and brain which can cause paralysis.
-In some cases, it can cause persistent or lifelong difficulties and even be life threatening.
+Polio used to be called infantile paralysis.
+Paralysis can affect the breathing muscles of the chest, or the muscles of the arm or leg, resulting in a shortened, contracted limb.
+It can cause lasting disability or death.

 Book your DTP vaccination online